 - Begin another Diatom bloom

-- Fuel the existing Diatoms and extend the life of the bloom
+- Fuel the existing Diatom bloom and extend the time

 Another problem is if you have an RO/DI water filter but you have no water stored ready to use.
 A sudden poisoning to the aquarium water could require a 50% water change and the only option you have is to use tap water and a de-chlorinator.